The Compassion Experience

-I spoke with Tara Martel, who attended a Compassion Experience several months ago with her kids, ages 10, 7, 5 and 3.
+I spoke with Tara Martel, who attended a Compassion Experience event several months ago with her kids, ages 10, 7, 5 and 3.
 “I was very touched, and my kids were completely enthralled,” Martel said.
 She said her children were surprised that people lived in such small spaces and had so little.
-Their family followed up on the experience by watching YouTube videos focusing on Third World poverty and how some kids, especially girls, don’t even get to go to school.
+Their family followed up on the experience by watching YouTube videos focusing on global poverty and how some kids, especially girls, don’t even get to go to school.

 My family is Christian, so we didn't mind the religious overtones.
 But I was curious how non-Christians might feel.
 I asked two mothers who brought their boys, ages 5 and 6, to the Compassion Experience in Federal Way as an educational outing.
-Neither woman considers themselves religious, but weren’t overly bothered by the frequent mention of God in the exhibit.
+Neither woman considers herself religious, but they weren’t overly bothered by the frequent mention of God in the exhibit.

 “I thought the narrative was a little heavy-handed as far as religion,” Gillian said.
 “But only as far as the stories, I thought the focus of the Compassion project was okay.”